cambridge-cares/TheWorldAvatar/Agents/ForecastingAgent/README.md

 The `Forecasting Agent` forecasts an existing time series in an KG using its `iri`.

 After verifying the received HTTP request, the agent loads a model configuration from the [mapping file].
-This is either the `DEFAULT` one or else must be specified with the `force_configuration` parameter in the HTTP request.
+This is either the `DEFAULT` one or else must be specified with the `use_model_configuration` parameter in the HTTP request.

 Next the agent loads the time series (+ covariates if `load_covariates_func` is given in the loaded configuration) with the TSClient.